AhmedLolyProductions/Windows-Emergency-Fixer/README.md

 > [!WARNING]
 > This script is NOT WORKING.
 It will not fix your PC!
-Issues related to bugs will be closed.
-Do not expect updates or a fix for this anytime soon
+Reported issues will be closed.
+Do not expect updates or a fix for this anytime soon (it's too much of a pain in the neck)